maggierdelaney/module-4-quiz/README.md

 WHEN I answer a question incorrectly, THEN time is subtracted from the clock
   - This part of the code I could not get to work properly, so currently the timer does not decrement the time as intended WHEN all questions are answered or the timer reaches 0, THEN the game is over
-  - This part of the code I could not get to work properly, so the "All Done!" screen does not automatically appear once the questions are done, but appears when the timer is out
-WHEN the game is over, THEN I can save my initials and score
+  - If the quetions or answers or the timer runs out, you will see the "All done!" screen appear WHEN the game is over, THEN I can save my initials and score
   - I did not get this portion of the code to funciton